 For all that, Picasso stays confident enough to dress for the occasion and to play.
 He allows self-exposure, but never lyricism or terror.
 He paints mostly in bright colors and thick, rounded forms.
 He plays down the anguished gestures from Guernica.
 He never reduces himself to an empty mask, as in Three Musicians.
 Rather, his eyes are everywhere, taking it all in.

 They also take in his last wife, Jacqueline Roque.
 She, too, comes off as confident and exposed.
 She toys with a cat, while posing as an odalisque with naked crotch.
 In my favorite painting, Picasso brightens and effaces her with a smear of color.
 Modernism was never all that unanimous anyway.
 His manipulations alone would have seen to that.

 Modernism had more than enough movements at war with one another.
 By contrast, Chelsea's paradigm of installation art gets stifling.
-MOMA's first Picasso retrospective already covered "Fifty Years of His Art," although it necessarily had to stop in 1946, at the height of his influence on a new American art.
-Richardson's biography of Picasso thus far covers three volumes and takes him only to 1936.
+MoMA's first Picasso retrospective already covered "Fifty Years of His Art," although it necessarily had to stop in 1946, at the height of his influence on a new American art.
+Richardson's biography of Picasso thus far covers three volumes and takes him only to 1936, the last year of a Picasso sculpture studio northwest of Paris.
 The 1980 retrospective made him the first and most persistent appropriation artist—not just of Cubist newsprint, but of his own life in art.
 His last decade tells much the same story.